Acornhoek

 Acornhoek, commonly known as Khenhuk, is a semi-rural town situated in the north eastern areas of Bushbuckridge in the Mpumalanga province of South Africa.

 Established in the late 1950s, the town is located about 38 km south-east of Hoedspruit in Limpopo and 165 km north-west of Komatipoort near the border post of Mozambique and eSwatini.
 The name Acornhoek is variously explained as being an adaptation of Eekhoornhoek ('squirrel corner'); derived from the German surname Eichhorn, and named after the acorn-like fruits of the marula tree.

 The main languages spoken in Acornhoek are Sepulana and Xitsonga.
-The Vatsonga occupy the eastern side of the township while most of Mapulana people are settled on the western and southern areas of the township.
+Most of Vatsonga people occupy the eastern side of this semi-rural township while the Mapulana people are settled on the western and southern areas.

-Entertainment

-The town has several places of entertainment which are capable of entertaining people, venues include: